Uterus transplants are pushing the boundaries of pregnancy and fuelling hopes among transgender women.

-A few months ago, it was reported that a New Delhi-based surgeon would soon attempt a uterine transplant in a transgender woman.
+In early 2022, it was reported that a New Delhi-based surgeon would soon attempt a uterine transplant in a transgender woman.
 The operation has never been performed successfully yet in people assigned male at birth, and the announcement prompted a series of reactions on the implications of such procedures.

 Uterus transplantation still remains a fairly experimental procedure, but across the world, these transplants have already enabled some women suffering from uterine factor infertility – long seen as an irreversible condition – to successfully give birth.

 The first ever live birth from a uterus transplant took place in Sweden, in 2014.
 Fast forward less than a decade, and uterus transplants seem set to become a mainstream procedure in the near future, with an estimated 90 uterus transplants carried out around the world as of end-2021, resulting in the birth of some 50 children.